 This reading lesson is about main idea questions.
 And it's really important that you study how to approach main idea questions for the test because you are pretty much guaranteed to see at least one of them on each passage.
 And because knowing the main idea is important, not just for questions that ask explicitly about the main idea but for other questions that refer to the main idea at least in part.
-Show Transcript
+Read full transcript

 So, let's go ahead and get started talking about strategy for answering main idea questions.
 The first thing you should do when you have a main idea question is review the first and last sentence of each paragraph in the passage, or of the paragraph or section the question is asking about if it's just asking about the main idea of part of the passage.